 For examples of portable benchmark programs, look at those in the MySQL benchmark suite.
 See Section 8.13.2, “The MySQL Benchmark Suite”.
 You can take any program from this suite and modify it for your own needs.
 By doing this, you can try different solutions to your problem and test which really is fastest for you.

 Another free benchmark suite is the Open Source Database Benchmark, available at http://osdb.sourceforge.net/.

 It is very common for a problem to occur only when the system is very heavily loaded.
 We have had many customers who contact us when they have a (tested) system in production and have encountered load problems.
 In most cases, performance problems turn out to be due to issues of basic database design (for example, table scans are not good under high load) or problems with the operating system or libraries.
 Most of the time, these problems would be much easier to fix if the systems were not already in production.

-To avoid problems like this, you should put some effort into benchmarking your whole application under the worst possible load.
-For example, you can try benchmarking packages such as SysBench and DBT2, available at http://sourceforge.net/projects/sysbench/, and http://osdldbt.sourceforge.net/#dbt2.
+To avoid problems like this, benchmark your whole application under the worst possible load.
+For example, you can try benchmarking packages such as SysBench and DBT2, available at https://launchpad.net/sysbench, and http://osdldbt.sourceforge.net/#dbt2.
 These packages can bring a system to its knees, so be sure to use them only on your development systems.